 Next, let’s take a look at the same chord chart, but for minor keys instead.

 If you compare any of these minor keys with their relative major, you will notice that they use the same set of chords, but the root is different.
-It is basically the same as starting the chord sequence from a different degree and go from there.
+It is basically the same as starting the chord sequence from a different degree and going from there.

 |Cm||C minor||D diminished||Eb Major||F minor||G minor||Ab Major||Bb Major|